Why Fashion’s It-Girls Are Flocking to This Los Angeles Piercer

 We recommend letting J. Colby Smith adorn your ears ASAP.

-There are several emotions you may experience when you’re about to get a fresh piercing: anxiety, fear, excitement.
-But it’s rare that walking into a piercing studio induces a feeling of calm tranquility.
+There are several emotions you may experience when you’re about to get a fresh piercing: anxiety, fear, excitement, joy.
+But it’s rare that entering a piercing studio induces a sense of tranquility.
 Such is the mystique of famed piercer J. Colby Smith.
 You might remember him when we explored his closet back in New York, but more than likely, you’ve spotted his delicate, artful adornments on the ears, noses, and bodies of his loyal clientele.
 I’m fortunate to count myself not just as one of his many fans, but also an embodiment of his aesthetic—stacks of yellow and rose gold earrings, and a chain septum ring which he designed.
 So when I found myself in Los Angeles, where his new studio, 108 LA resides, I knew it was time to pay him a visit.

 “I think in the beginning, the thing that attracted me to [piercing] the most was probably that it was a bit more aggressive,” he explains.
 “I think it attracted the people that didn’t necessarily fit into the mainstream—whether you were punk or goth or whatever.
 Whatever kind of weirdo you were, [the] one thing that was consistent was piercings, tattoos, and some kind of music scene.”
 With everyone from fashion models and editors to musicians and actresses now vying for an appointment, Smith recognizes that his client base has shifted significantly in the past few years.
 “Everything is a lot more refined now, which makes it appealing to a lot more people.
 It’s adaptable to so many different lifestyles, not just those [who] are trying to be angsty or aggressive.”
 Next to us, a case of diamond studs and thin gold hoops glitters in the afternoon light.